L&Q charcoal textured image on content page header

 Investing in our community centres

-In 2022, the newly refurbished centre opened with a fun day for local residents.
+In 2022, the newly refurbished centre opened with a fun day for residents.

-You can read more about the Lewington Community Centre in our media centre.
+You can read more about Lewington Community Centre in our media centre.

 Supporting residents with the cost of living

-We want to make sure our residents are supported with the rising cost of living.
+We want to make sure our residents are supported during the rising cost of living.

 We can help with money management, finding a new job, and advice on energy use and staying warm.